tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

 ## Mitigating Overfitting in Decision Trees Classifier

 A standard method for addressing overfitting in decision trees is pruning.
 Pruning cuts portions of the tree, preventing it from expanding to its maximum depth.
+For example, consider separating the flower classes based on petal width and petal length using a decision tree algorithm.

-For example, compare Figure 1 and Figure 2.
-In Figure 1, pruning restricts the tree's growth, preventing it from reaching its maximum possible depth and leaf nodes.
+In Figure 1, pruning restricts the tree's growth, preventing it from reaching its maximum possible depth, leaf, and nodes.
+So, the splitting of the classes continues until the restriction on the tree growth, like the maximum depth of growth, is reached.

+Conversely, in Figure 2, the splitting of the flower classes continues until all flowers are assigned to the correct class.
+This is because there is no restriction on the splitting and tree growth, leading to an unrestricted expansion of the tree.

 There are generally two types of pruning: pre-pruning and post-pruning.
 Pre-pruning involves adjusting hyperparameters in the model.
 In this approach, pruning occurs during the training phase by setting conditions for the training to stop.
 This method allows you to control the model's complexity.
 The second method is post-pruning, which we will explore further.